 - Advised client with respect to WARN-Act compliance and other considerations associated with closure of a portion of client’s operations.

 - Negotiated and later successfully enforced separation agreement with former company president.

 - Negotiated resolutions for various clients related to claims arising out of termination as part of reduction in force related to COVID-19 pandemic.

 - Successfully defended client against EEOC charge filed by former employee who alleged race and disability discrimination.

 - Successfully defended company against claims of breach of restrictive covenant and misappropriation of trade secrets by new employee’s former employer.

 - Advised client regarding transfer of company headquarters from California to Ohio.

-- Represented client in at Ninth Circuit Court of Appeals matter, resulting in court affirming lower court’s grant of summary judgment in client’s favor and dismissing former employee’s claims of disability discrimination and retaliation, failure to accommodate, worker's compensation retaliation, and tortuous injury.
+- Represented client in a Ninth Circuit Court of Appeals matter, resulting in court affirming lower court’s grant of summary judgment in client’s favor and dismissing former employee’s claims of disability discrimination and retaliation, failure to accommodate, worker's compensation retaliation and tortuous injury.